PlantML/PlantML.github.io/pages/about_dei.md

    * Consider our perspectives
    * Know when and how to speak up
 2. Establish a "DEI intermediary" to:
    * six-month rotation of lab members
    * Serve as confidente of DEI-related complaints and related feedback
    * Communicate with PI on DEI-related issues that need to be resolved.
    * Moderate bi-annual evalution of mentoring practices
 3. Publishing and grant writing with black, indigenous, people-of-color colleagues
-  * Seek collaborations
+   * Actively seek collaborations
 4. Intentionally recruit minority students and staff
    * Annual reevaulation of recruitment practice by the PI
 5. Advocate and support actions of minority colleagues
    * Support efforts to organize at the departmental and inter-departmental levels
    * Advocate for diversity in leadership in science in our institution and beyond.
 6. Be aware that we are doing this not to get brownie points
    * Hold the powerful accountable and don’t expect gratitude